Figgy Dowdy had a well

 Tucked away in a cleft in the side of the hill is a spring known as Figgy Dowdy’s well.

-The well has recently been restored by the Carn Marth Preservation society but as far as I know the tradition that it once shared with its sister well, Venton Bebilbell near Madron, has not been revived.
-In the 19th century the custom was to bring dolls to the well on a Good Friday to be ‘christened’, you can read more about it HERE.
+The well has recently been restored by the Carn Marth Preservation society.
+But as far as I know the tradition that it once shared with its sister well, Venton Bebilbell near Madron, has not been revived.
+In the 19th century the custom was to bring dolls to the well on a Good Friday to be ‘christened’, you can read about it HERE.

 Margery Daw is thought by some to be an early Cornish saint and Figgy Dowdy may hark back to an early fertility goddess.
 Robert Hunt mentions Maggy Figgy in his book Popular Romances of the West of England but to him she was a witch and a wrecker living near St Leven.